nori-dot-eco/nori-dot-com/packages/project/docs/modules/_specification_.md

 ## Usage

-### Use in creating Nori [project](../interfaces/_specification_.project.md) import JSON files
+### Nori [project](../interfaces/_specification_.project.md) import JSON files

 The [project specification](../interfaces/_specification_.project.md) interfaces can be used as a guide to create project imports.
-For example, the highest level interface of the specification if the Project interface.
+For example, the highest level interface of the specification is the Project interface.
 Using the properties and types of the project interface, one can begin to define a JSON object that represents a set of supplier fields.

 #### Example